FranciscoKloganB/appwrite-database-migration-tool/README.md

 #### Finalize ADMT Setup

-- Execute `Migrations Create Collection` once and only once per environment/project.
+- Execute `MigrationsCreateCollection` once and only once per environment/project.
   - We do prevent duplicate creations. 😇
   - Check that the `Migrations` collection was created with **at least** the following attributes (the `$id` attribute is not explicitly visible on the GUI):